-Project Title Home Repair Project ID 3 Target Areas Citywide Priority Need(s) Addressed Assistance for homeowners Annual Goals Supported Preserve and expand the supply of affordable housing Funding CDBG: \$5,248,101 Description This project will support rehabilitation services for single family homes owned by low- and moderate-income persons and includes activity delivery costs.
-The proposed target date for completing this activity will be June 30, Target Date 2024.
-6/30/2024 Estimate the number and types of families that will benefit from the proposed activities Activities are proposed to benefit approximately 32 low- and moderate- income households, many of which will be in the lower income categories or include household members who have a disability or are under 18 years of age.
-Location Description Location of assistance will be determined through an application process.
-Planned Activities Planned activities may include providing home repair, activity delivery, and addressing lead-based paint hazards. and dad boon gload babba paint nazarabi
+Project Title Home Repair • Project ID 3 Target Areas Citywide Priority Need(s) Addressed Assistance for homeowners Annual Goals Supported Preserve and expand the supply of affordable housing Funding CDBG: \$5,078,400 Description This project will support rehabilitation services for single family homes owned by low- and moderate-income persons and includes activity delivery costs.
+The proposed target date for completing this activity will be June 30, 2024.
+Target Date 6/30/2024 Estimate the number and types of families that will benefit from the proposed Activities are proposed to benefit approximately 32 low- and moderate- income households, many of which will be in the lower income categories or include household members who have a disability or are activities under 18 years of age.
+Location Description under 18 years of age.
+Location of assistance will be determined through an application process.
+Location of assistance will be determined through an application